Get Building

 Submission

-Your application is filed through HRM's PPL&C system or the relevant municipal portal .
-If you are in a region served by the Eastern District Planning Commission, submission steps may vary slightly.
+Your application is submitted through HRM's PPL&C online permitting system or the appropriate municipal portal.
+If your property falls within an area served by the Eastern District Planning Commission, the submission process may vary slightly.

 4